Operational guidelines for the Danish Helpline

 CDYCs chat- and SMS applications are done through encrypted connections ensuring that conversations cannot be intercepted and read by third parties.
 The underlying software is kept constantly updated with security updates.
 The chat is designed to scale to large numbers of simultaneous users.

-The contents of this publication are the sole responsibility of Center for Digital Pædagogik and do not necessarily reflect the opinion of the European Union.
+The contents of this publication are the sole responsibility of Centre for Digital Youthcare and do not necessarily reflect the opinion of the European Union.

-Hvis du vil sætte et par ord på din tilbagemelding, vil det hjælpe os rigtig meget, til at kunne forbedre vores indhold.
+Hvis du vil sætte et par ord på din feedback, vil det hjælpe os rigtig meget til at forbedre vores indhold.